The "first clarsach", made by Arnold Dolmetsch in 1932.

 Is it possible that mine, no. 10, is “The Cherry Clarsach”?

-1. I don’t know the currentl whereabouts of this instrument.
-There is a photo and caption in Heloise Russell-Fergusson’s collection of photos in the Mitchell Library, Glasgow, section C volume 2 f62r-v.
+1. There is a photo and caption in Heloise Russell-Fergusson’s collection of photos in the Mitchell Library, Glasgow, section C volume 2 f62r-v.
 The inscription is not visible in the photo of the left side of the harp, but is transcribed in the caption.
 The transcription omits the year 1932, and the name Hèloïse.^

 2. Letter from Arnold Dolmetsch, July 5th 1932, to Heloise Russell-Fergusson.
 Glasgow Museums A.1970.6.e..
 Arnold mentions sending a replacement string, and says that his assistant sent “a complete set of strings some time ago’, so it is not clear how long after the completion and delivery of the first harp, this letter was written.
 He refers to the “clarsachs’ he has made, one of which is already in Heloise’s posession, one he wishes to exchange for the one she has, and three have been sold.
 He consistently refers to the instruments as “clarsachs” and though he discusses strings he does not mention if they are gut or wire.
 Thanks to Helene Witcher for showing me this. ^